-If the currently logged in user account is used, leave this field empty.
-The user account running under the One Identity Manager Service requires the permissions described in Users and permissions for synchronizing with Active Directory on page 14.
+If you left this empty, the user account of the currently logged in user is used.
+In the case of synchronization, this is the user account that the One Identity Manager Service is running under.
+The user account requires the permissions described under Users and permissions for synchronizing with Active Directory on page 16.

-NOTE: If this setting is used, the current user account is also used in the Synchronization Editor during configuration.
-This user account may be different to the One Identity Manager Service's user account
+NOTE: If you do not enter a user account, the current user account is also used in the Synchronization Editor during configuration.

+The user account used with the Synchronization Editor may differ from the One Identity Manager Service's user account.
 In this case, it is recommended you use the RemoteConnectPlugin.
 This ensures that the same user account is used during configuration with the Synchronization Editor as is used in the service context.